lanterndata/docs/05-lantern-extras/02-embeddings.md

 # Generate Embeddings

-Lantern Extras enables generating embeddings using SQL.
+The Lantern Extras Postgres extension enables generating embeddings using SQL with the functions `text_embedding` and `image_embedding`.

+Note that generating embeddings is a CPU-intensive task and large scale embedding generation processes.
+For large scale embedding generation, the Lantern CLI provides a [separate process](/docs/lantern-cli/embeddings).

+## Supported Models

 The following embedding models are currently supported:

 CONTENT_VAR_MODELS

-Note that generating embeddings is a CPU-intensive task and large scale embedding generation processes.
-For large scale embedding generation, the Lantern CLI provides a [separate process](/docs/lantern-cli/embeddings).

 ## Run Embedding Generation